Tropic of Capricorn

-The Tropic of Capricorn (or the Southern Tropic) is the circle of latitude that contains the subsolar point at the December (or southern) solstice.
+The Tropic of Capricorn is the circle of latitude that contains the subsolar point at the December solstice.
 It is thus the southernmost latitude where the Sun can be seen directly overhead.
-It also reaches 90 degrees below the horizon at solar midnight on the June Solstice.
-Its northern equivalent is the Tropic of Cancer.
+Similarly, at the latitude of the Tropic of Capricorn, at solar midnight on the June solstice, the Sun will be 90 degrees below the horizon in all directions.
 The Tropic of Capricorn is one of the five major circles of latitude marked on maps of Earth.
-Its latitude is currently south of the Equator, but it is very gradually moving northward, currently at the rate of 0.47 arcseconds, or 15 metres, per year.
+Its latitude is currently (Note: approximate latitude) south of the Equator, but it is very gradually moving northward, currently at the rate of 0.47 arcseconds, or 15 metres, per year.

+It is the southern of the two tropics: its Northern Hemisphere counterpart is the Tropic of Cancer.

 Name

-When this line of latitude was named, the Sun was in the constellation Capricornus at the December solstice.
+When this line of latitude was named, the Sun was in the zodiacal Capricorn at the northern solstice.
 This is the date each year when the Sun reaches zenith at this latitude, the southernmost declination it reaches for the year.
-(Due to the precession of the equinoxes the Sun currently appears in Sagittarius at this solstice.)
+(Due to the precession of the equinoxes the Sun currently appears in the zodiacal Sagittarius at this solstice.)